kanwarpal-brar/friend-point-service/README.md

 # Friend Point Service: The Pester-O-Matic

 This project started as a joke to mildly annoy a friend.
 It's a friendship tracking system to quantify your bonds.
+It also gave me an excuse to deploy an HTTP service on my personal Kubernetes cluster, routing through Cloudflare Zero Trust.

 ## Overview